SEMICeu/documentation/puri.md

 A developer is responsible for enabling (configuring) a domain in the SEMIC PURI service.
 When setup, editors should only edit the content of the PURI in the content repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris).
+More precisely, the editors should extract from the generated RDF artefact for the data specification the content for the PURI.
+And then create the RDF serialisations to be added to the content repository according to the conventions explained before.

+An example is shown in the editorial flow chapter.

-**Future work**: Today the editors require assistance from a developer to complete the editorial process for PURIs.
+**Future work 1**: Today the editors require assistance from a developer to complete the editorial process for PURIs.
 This limitation is documented in the proxy documentation and it future work to improve the setup to match the design objectives.

-### Data specifications and PURIs

-Data specifications must assign an URI to each term.
-This URI is either an existing URI or a new URI minted within [one of the persistent URI domains](#supported-domains-by-semic) from SEMIC.

-Any change (creation, updating, ...) to a term associated with a SEMIC owned PURI requires editorial effort to ensure the expected dereferenceability.

-In short, the steps are:

-1. Editors create/update a UML representation of the vocabulary according to the [editorial flow](./editorial_flow.md).
-2. Editors select the generated RDF file which contains the data of the vocabulary.
-3. Editors extract from the RDF file the data for each PURI and add it to the  [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris) repository.

-Detailed steps are described in [uri.semic.eu-proxy](https://github.com/SEMICeu/uri.semic.eu-proxy).

-**Note**: These steps are part of the editorial effort editors have to perform manually.
+**Future work 2**: These steps are part of the editorial effort editors have to perform manually.
 Therefore this process is a candidate to be automated and integrated in the toolchain.